Skip to main content

 • Fire Department units are dispatched according to information received by the 9-1-1 operator.
 The Sonoma Valley Fire District thinks worst case scenario when they respond to citizens in need of help.
 In other words, the firefighters are prepared to deal with the worst that could happen.
 They are fast, well-trained, and professional in their response.
 A GPS computer selects the closest unit to respond to an incident.
 The first unit on the scene may not be an advanced life support unit (a unit with paramedics); therefore, such a unit will also be responding.
 There may be several fire department vehicles on the scene for what appears to be a "simple" incident.
 However, in emergency services we have learned that if we assume something is "simple," we can be terribly mistaken.
 We respond rapidly and are prepared to encounter the worst.
 The winner in these situations will always be the citizen who needs help.

-How come I see fire trucks with full lights and sirens go through a red light at intersections and then, after they go through, they turn off their lights and slow down?
+Why do I see fire trucks with full lights and sirens go through a red light at intersections and then, after they go through, they turn off their lights and slow down?

 • As explained in the previous answer, sometimes several units are dispatched to the same incident.
 The first unit may have arrived on the scene, surveyed the situation, and informed the dispatcher that the situation was under control.
 All other responding units were cancelled and put back into service, ready to take another call.
 Most likely, when you see an emergency vehicle go "Code 3" (lights and siren) through an intersection and then slow down and turn the emergency lights off, they have been cancelled from the call they were going on.